hyprwm/hyprland-wiki/pages/FAQ/_index.md

 ```
 # I cannot bind SUPER as my mod key on my laptop

-Many laptops have a built in function to toggle `SUPER` between single key press mode and hold mode, this is usually indicated by a padlock on the `SUPER` key.
+Many laptops have a built-in function to toggle `SUPER` between single key press mode and hold mode.
+This is usually indicated by a padlock on the `SUPER` key.

-First install and run `wev` then press `SUPER`, if you see a key press event followed by an instant key release event then its likely you're `SUPER` key is set to single press mode.
+First, install and run `wev`, then press `SUPER`.
+If you see a key press event followed by an instant key release event, then it's likely your `SUPER` key is set to single press mode.

-On most laptops this can be fixed by pressing `FN+SUPER` and verified in `wev`, you should be able to hold `SUPER` and not see an instant release event.
-In case `FN+SUPER` doesn't work consult your laptops manual.
+On most laptops this can be fixed by pressing `FN+SUPER` and verified in `wev`.
+You should be able to hold `SUPER` and not see an instant release event.
+In case `FN+SUPER` doesn't work, consult your laptop's manual.

 # My VM doesn't receive keybinds I have set in Hyprland